GiovanniSalmeri/yellow-math/README.md

 ## Acknowledgements

-This extension uses [asciimath2tex](https://github.com/christianp/asciimath2tex) by Christian Lawson-Perfect for translating ASCIImath in TeX.
+This extension uses [asciimath2tex](https://github.com/christianp/asciimath2tex) by Christian Lawson-Perfect for converting AsciiMath to TeX.
 It uses [KaTeX 0.15.1](https://github.com/KaTeX/KaTeX) by Emily Eisenberg, Sophie Alpert and other for displaying mathematical expressions.
 Thank you for the good work.

 ## Developer